Augmented Reality Summer School 2018

 phone: +39 339 257 9086

-A shuttle service (not included in the registration fee) will be available from Brindisi airport to the school venue in Torre dell’Orso and vice versa.
+A shuttle service (not included in the registration fee) will be available from Brindisi Airport to Torre dell’Orso and vice versa.
+For the reservation visit the page www.airshuttle.it/index_eng.asp.
+The shuttle driver will take you to the school venue.

 Sunday 2nd September – Welcome cocktail